Chase Freedom versus Chase Freedom Unlimited

 The Chase Freedom card offers 5 percent cash back in categories that rotate quarterly – up to $1,500 – and 1 percent cash back on all other purchases.
 Additionally, cardholders enjoy a 0 percent introductory APR on purchases and balance transfers for the first 15 months, no annual fee, a $150 sign-up bonus after spending $500 in the first 3 months and a $25 bonus after adding your first authorized user and making a purchase in 3 months.

 Upsides: The opportunity to earn cash back on all purchases and 5 percent cash back in certain categories.

 Downsides: The complex rewards program.
 To get the most out of the card, cardholders must track their spending, since the 5 percent rate only applies to certain categories that rotate frequently, and is limited to $1,500 per quarter.

 Furthermore, cardholders must log in to their Chase account and activate their rewards category by the deadline each quarter to earn the 5 percent rate.
-For example, to earn 5 percent cash back during the third quarter category (restaurants and movie theaters), you must activate the category by Sept.
-14, 2017.
+For example, to earn 5 percent cash back during the first quarter of 2018 (gas station purchases, mobile wallet purchases and internet, cable and phone services), you must activate the category by March 14, 2018.

 Chase Freedom Unlimited overview